kierenfunk/ocr-assignment/README.md

 A university assignment exploring principles of machine learning and optical character recognition (OCR).

+Code written by me is found in code/system.py.

 ## Requirements

 Requirements are found in code/requirements.txt